all-ride/ride-app-i18n-nl/README.md

-# Pallo: I18n (nl)
+# Ride: I18n (nl)

-Dutch locale for a Pallo application.
+Dutch locale for a Ride application.